When are the Old Testament saints resurrected?

 The rapture will occur when the archangel speaks and the dead in Christ rise first and the living Christians will instantly join them in the air and ascend upwards.
 Therefore, the group that will be raptured are people who have placed their faith in Christ since Jesus died on the cross – both the dead and those still living at the time of the rapture.
 This resurrection of the dead in Christ does not include the Old Testament saints.

-Old Testament Saints Are Included At The Second Coming
+Old Testament Saints Are Not Included At The Second Coming

-At the Second Coming of Christ, the raptured Christians will come with Christ.
+At the Second Coming of Christ, those Christians who were raptured prior to the tribulation will come with Christ.
+At this time all these New Testament Christians will receive their immortal bodies.
 In Revelation 19:9-10 we are told that it is time for the marriage supper of the Lamb.
-Figuratively speaking, this refers to the wedding party and final union.
+Figuratively speaking, this refers to the wedding party and final union of Christ and the Church.

 Then he said to me, “Write, ‘Blessed are those who are invited to the marriage supper of the Lamb.’”
 And he said to me, “These are true words of God.”
 Then I fell at his feet to worship him.
 But he said to me, “Do not do that; I am a fellow servant of yours and your brethren who hold the testimony of Jesus; worship God.
 For the testimony of Jesus is the spirit of prophecy.”
 Revelation 19:9-10 (NASB)